 - The women basket makers who withstood discrimination and personal tragedy to sustain their Native American traditions

 - How the Army cavalry saved the national park in its early days

 - The Yosemite climbers whose love of nature led them to create a whole new way of making outdoor wear— and doing business

-With and photography by Ansel Adams, Albert Bierstadt, Charles Cramer, Glen Denny, George Fiske, Thomas Hill, Tom Killion, Mark Klett, Karl Kroeber, Scot Miller, Eadward Muybridge, Chiura Obata, Mike Osborne, Julia Parker, Rondal Partridge, Keith Walklet, Carleton Watkins, Howard Weamer, Byron Wolfe, and others.
+With art and photography by Albert Bierstadt, Charles Cramer, Glen Denny, George Fiske, Thomas Hill, Tom Killion, Mark Klett, Karl Kroeber, Scot Miller, Eadward Muybridge, Chiura Obata, Mike Osborne, Julia Parker, Rondal Partridge, Keith Walklet, Carleton Watkins, Howard Weamer, Byron Wolfe, and others.

 Published by 36 Views in collaboration with California Historical Society and with the cooperation of Yosemite Conservancy.
-Sign up below for updates (and answers to the “True That?” historical questions on this site).
+20 Percent of proceeds go to Yosemite Conservancy to support programs in the park.